-To understand the difference between simply reducing your debt, and managing it, you need to understand the different kinds of debt.
+To understand the difference between simply reducing your debt and managing it, you must understand the different kinds of debt.

 The debt you want to avoid is pretty easy to spot.
 Carrying a balance on your credit card costs you thousands of dollars in unnecessary interest.
-If you have a credit card, you must pay off the entire balance every month.
+You must pay off the entire balance every month if you have a credit card.
 If you are carrying credit card debt now, it’s vital that you stop adding to the balance and immediately begin making more than the minimum payment every month.

 Those are both examples of the debt you don’t want to acquire.

 Notice, though, that we haven’t talked about mortgage loans.
 I spend much of my time helping people qualify for loans to buy homes and property.
 While mortgage loans are technically debt, they’re one of the best kinds of debt you can hold.
 That’s because buying property is a proven investment strategy that is one key to building wealth.

 Here’s how it works.
 When you bought your home, you most likely gave the bank a deposit of 15% to 20%.
 The bank financed the rest of your purchase price.
 If you did your homework and bought a home in the right neighbourhood, it’s worth more today than it was when you bought it.
 That means you leveraged the bank’s money to invest in your future.
 If you sell the house, you reap the profits on the day of the sale.
 If you become a landlord, you gain passive income over time.

 Do you see the difference between the different kinds of debt?
 When you pay interest to a bank, you help the bank make money.
 That’s not good for you.
 But when you invest your money in something that gains value, such as real estate, you put money to work for you.
 That’s exactly how rich people turn money into even more money.